MANUSCRIPTSMANUSCRIPTS

 Each model answers those questions differently.

-Model A — Production Model (Vendor Bundle)
+Model A — Production Model (Low-Cost Publishing Option)

 Optimizes: Cost control